 SDG 7 – Affordable and Clean Energy: Bringing Global Goals to the Last Mile

 Chances are you flipped on your lights this morning, cooked a meal on your stove today, and are sitting in front of a charged laptop now.
 When was the last time you went a day without electricity?
 Electricity is the foundation for a productive economic and healthy life, yet 1.2 billion people around the world lack access to electricity.
 Many people living without access to electricity reside in remote locations, far from the energy grid and rely on harmful, nonrenewable sources of energy like coal, petroleum, and natural gas.
-UN Sustainable Development Goal (SDG) 7 focuses on alleviating this challenge by ensuring access to affordable, reliable, sustainable and modern energy for all.
+UN Sustainable Development Goal (SDG) 7 focuses on alleviating this challenge by ensuring access to reliable, sustainable, modern, affordable clean energy for all.

 Access to clean energy drives economic development by powering small-scale industries and agricultural processing, resulting in increased income.
 As an avid supporter of the UN SDGs, Green empowerment is helping to advance SDG 7 by working with local partners around the world to connect individuals to a variety of renewable energy sources.
 These include microhydro, solar power, biodigesters, and improved cookstoves.
 In 2019 alone, Green Empowerment helped more than 2,900 people gain access to clean energy in their homes or schools.
 And in 2020 with our partner in Myanmar we completed solar panel installations at health clinics serving more than 13,000 people.